Why Choose The Goddess Clinic for your Dermal Filler Treatment?

 The cost is dependent on the patient’s aesthetic goals.
 As a rule of thumb, if we have a first-time patient in the skin clinic, who is looking for a more rejuvenated and fresh appearance, we estimate 1 syringe of filler per decade of age.
-The first syringe is priced at £250 the subsequent syringes are £150.
+The first syringe is priced at £260, any additional syringes at this appointment will be charged at £180.
 Lip filler range from £200- £230.

 Everyone will likely know about dermal fillers use in lip enhancements.
 However dermal filler is a versatile aesthetic treatment that can be used all over the face and some other areas of the body.

 Cheek filler is a popular treatment that can support the tissues that may have fallen forward with ageing and can re-establish the foundations for facial rejuvenation.

 The temple area is often overlooked but can be an important step in an aesthetic treatment plan.
 Dermal filler in the temple can resolve a heavy eye area or hollowing.
 This will produce a more youthful appearance.